Robert W. Bonynge

 Robert William Bonynge (September 8, 1863 – September 22, 1939) was a lawyer in Denver and New York City.
 He was a U.S. Representative from Colorado, member of the National Monetary Commission, and the Tripartite Claims Commission.
 He was chief counsel of the New York State Industrial Commission.

 Early life and education

-The son of Robert and Susan (Burchell) Bonynge, he was born in New York City and attended public schools.
+The son of Robert and Susan (Burchell) Bonynge, he was born in New York City on September 8, 1863, and attended public schools.
 He graduated from the College of the City of New York with a Bachelor's Degree in 1882 and later graduated with a Master's Degree.
 He graduated from Columbia Law School, New York City and was admitted to the bar in 1885.
 He was a member of the Delta Kappa Epsilon fraternity.